Alex Formenton

-Alex Formenton (born September 13, 1999) is a Canadian professional ice hockey left winger for HC Ambrì-Piotta of the Swiss National League (NL).
-Formenton has also played for the Ottawa Senators of the National Hockey League (NHL).
+Alex Formenton (born September 13, 1999) is a Canadian professional ice hockey player who is a left winger for the Edmonton Oilers of the National Hockey League (NHL).
+Formenton has also played for the Ottawa Senators of the NHL and HC Ambrì-Piotta of the National League (NL).
 He won a gold medal with Canada's junior team at the 2018 World Junior Championships.
 He was selected by the Senators in the second round of the 2017 NHL entry draft.
 He also won the 2022 Spengler Cup with HC Ambrì-Piotta.

 Early life

 Formenton was born in Barrie, Ontario, on September 13, 1999.
 Formenton's early years were spent in the York area, and for the 2015–16 season he played for the Aurora Tigers of the Ontario Junior Hockey League.
 In his childhood, Formenton's mother cared for two adult brothers with autism and Down syndrome.
 Formenton spent time with them while his mother cared for them.
 While playing for the London Knights, he billeted with a family that included a girl with Down syndrome.
 He has attributed these experiences to his desire to "seek out some sort of cause or charity that helps people who have Down syndrome or autism".